chrishoward-au/Architect/readme.txt

 == Changelog ==

-todo: add indicator of Pizazzshop, HWExtend or Lite

 = 1.5.2 =
 * CHANGED: Thumbs library to load only as required thus fixing conflict with WooCommerce
-* ADDED: More cropping options
+* ADDED: More cropping options Crop to top, centre or bottom
+* FIXED: Various small tweaks and fixes

 = 1.5.1 =
 * ADDED: Rendering of shortcodes in custom fields